Test Complete

 Next Unit: Revised Trauma Score and Transport Decisions

-14 minute read
+13 minute read

-It is often used to gauge the severity of an acute brain injury due to trauma or medical cause.
+The Glasgow Coma Scale (GCS) describes an individual's level of consciousness.
+It is often used to gauge the severity of an acute brain injury due to trauma or medical reasons.
 The test is simple, reliable, and correlates well with outcomes following brain injury.
-It is composed of 3 domains which are assessed separately and given numerical scores.
+It is composed of 3 domains, each assessed separately and given numerical scores.
 The sum of these scores is the Glasgow Coma Score.

 The three areas are